Conduct & Competence Overview

 Concerns about a teacher’s conduct can be referred to the Council’s Complaints Assessment Committee (CAC)—to read about this conduct process, click here.
 The CAC can, in turn, refer cases on to the New Zealand Teachers Disciplinary Tribunal.
 In fact, it must do this if there may have been serious misconduct.
 For information about the Tribunal and its processes, click here.

-Concerns about a teacher’s competence follow a different process, first involving an assessment by one of our Competence Assessors.
-The teacher can be referred to the Competence Authority for it to take action such as imposing conditions, and in the most serious cases the Education Council can cancel the teacher’s practising certificate.
+Concerns about a teacher’s competence follow a different process, first involving an assessment by one of our Competence Evaluators.
+The teacher can be referred to the Competence Authority for it to take action such as imposing conditions, and in the most serious cases, the Authority may cancel the teacher’s registration, practising certificate and limited authority to teach.
 To read about the process for dealing with competence issues, click here.

 Sometimes it may become clear that a health issue or other problem is affecting the teacher’s ability to teach, or their conduct.
 This is referred to as an “impairment”.
 In these cases there’s a special process for assessing how serious the problem is and what help the teacher might need in dealing with it.
 To read about the impairment process, click here.